 Michael Kors Net Worth

-Michael Kors net worth: Michael Kors is an American fashion designer who has a net worth of $600 million dollars.
-He is the chief creative director and honorary chairman of his brand, Michael Kors.
+Michael Kors is an American fashion designer who has a net worth of $600 million.
+Michael Kors is the chief creative director and honorary chairman of his brand, Michael Kors.

 He launched his Michael Kors women's fashion line at stores including Goodman, Bloomingdale's, Neiman Marcus, Lord & Taylor, and Saks Fifth Avenue in 1981.
 The company launched the label KORS as a licensee in 1990.
 He filed for Chapter 11 bankruptcy in 1993 but was able to claw his way back, however he did have to close the licensing partner for his label, forcing him to pause production on his KORS line.

 In 1997 he launched a lower priced, ready to wear line for French store Celine.
 He left the Celine line a few years later and in 2002 Kors launched a menswear line.
 In 2004, he launched MICHAEL Michael Kors line, joining forces with the original Michael Kors Collection label.
 The line included women's ready to wear apparel and expanded to handbags and shoes.
 By the end of 2016, Kors had over 770 Lifestyle stores worldwide and Collection boutiques in New York, Beverly Hills, Palm Beach, Chicago, and Southampton.
 In early 2019, Michael Kors Holdings Limited officially changed its name to Capri Holdings Limited.
 Kors, Jimmy Choo, and Versace are the three founder-led brands under Capri Holdings Limited.

 Outside of designing clothes, Kors was a judge on "Project Runway" for five seasons.
 He announced he would not be returning in 2012 and was replaced by designer Zac Posen.
 Kors returned to Project Runway in 2016 briefly as a guest judge for the season 15 finale.